vapor-community/ferno/README.md

 ## Setup

 1. Ferno uses an access token to read and write to your database.
-First we will need to get a your service account information.
+First we will need to get your service account information.

     * Log into the Firebase console
     * Click the settings gear next to `Project Overview`